Jimmy Jacobs: The Age of the Fall (2007–2009)

-The day after their debut, their website revealed that all the blog entries had been written by Tyler Black.
+The day after their debut, their website revealed that all the blog entries had been written by Black.
 In an interview with a German website, Jacobs revealed there would be more people involved.
 This was incorporated into British promotion 3CW in early November when Jacobs was revealed as the newest member of a similar faction in the promotion known as The Lost, managed by Sean David.
 Jacobs faced Sterling James Keenan on November 11 in a "Street Fight" in Middlesbrough, England.

 A woman named Allison Wonderland would also become a follower of Jacobs on November 30, debuting in Dayton during a 4-Way Tag Team Scramble match.
 At Unscripted III, Jacobs defeated former ROH World Champion Bryan Danielson with his new finisher, the End Time.
-At Final Battle 2007, Jacobs and Tyler Black defeated the Briscoe Brothers to win the ROH World Tag Team Championship.
+At Final Battle 2007, Jacobs and Black defeated the Briscoe Brothers to win the ROH World Tag Team Championship.
 On January 25, 2008, Jacobs teamed with the returning Joey Matthews, the newest member of The Age of the Fall, in a losing effort against Roderick Strong and Rocky Romero of the No Remorse Corps.
 The following night, Jacobs and Black lost the ROH World Tag Team Championship to the No Remorse Corps' Davey Richards and Romero in an Ultimate Endurance match, also involving Brent Albright and B. J. Whitmer of The Hangmen 3, and Austin Aries and Bryan Danielson.
 On February 22, 2008, Jacobs introduced Zach Gowen as the newest member of the group.
 Following the announcement the two of them were defeated by the Vulture Squad of Jigsaw and Ruckus.